gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 .. admonition:: Tasks

     #.
-Write a for loop to show each letter in "winner".
-    #.
-Write a for loop to show each name in the list ``['Arianna', 'Kate', 'Emma'].
-    #.
 Write a for loop that shows the result from multiplying each number in the list, ``[3, 5, 7]`` by 5.
     #.
 Write a for loop that finds the sum of two numbers from the two lists: ``[2, 4, 6]`` and ``[3, 5,7]``.